LaravelDaily/Filament-CRM-Course/course/8 - Implementing Customer Recovery - Soft Deletes.md

-Sometimes, your Customer might get deleted for various reasons, but you might need to recover him months later.
-This is why we are going to create an `Archived` tab with a `Restore` button:
+Sometimes, your Customer might get deleted for various reasons, but you might need to recover them months later.
+In Laravel, it's about `SoftDeletes`, but in the Filament version, we will show it as an `Archived` tab with a `Restore` button:

 ![](https://laraveldaily.com/uploads/2023/10/customersArchivedTabRestore.png)